 Frequently Asked Questions

-The deadline is February 15th, 2013.
-Remember, that each transcript is reviewed by our registrar which takes time.
-So if you can get your application in a few weeks prior to the deadline date it is better for everyone.
+The deadline is February 15, 2013.
+Remember that each transcript is reviewed by our registrar, which takes time.
+If you can get your application in a few weeks prior to the deadline date it is better for everyone.

 What must be submitted with the application?

-All applicants must submit an application form online; a personal statement, a resume, two letters of recommendation (two academic (preferred) or one from an academic reference and one from an employment-related reference); transcripts from ALL previously attended institutions of higher education; GRE scores; international students must also submit TOEFL scores; and a non-refundable $50.00 application fee to:
+All applicants must submit an application form online; a personal statement; a resume; two letters of recommendation (two academic recommendations are preferred, or one from an academic reference and one from an employment-related reference); transcripts from ALL previously attended institutions of higher education; GRE scores; and TOEFL scores (international students only).

 School of Graduate Studies